Mentoring can help organizations deepen their adaptive capabilities, break down organizational silos, and create vital emotional stewardship.

 If we look at the body of research on mentoring, now more than ever, organizations and individuals can benefit from mentoring.

 Take the June launch of a mentoring program at a global agricultural company.
 The program includes 40 mentor/mentee pairs across the company’s North American division and encourages the pairs to meet at least monthly.
 The pairs are comprised of emerging talent and senior leaders.
 While some of the pairs are within the same function by design, many of the pairs do not work in the same function.
 Just four months in, the program is getting positive feedback from those involved.
-Participants have shared that the cross-pollination fostered by the program has been valuable as has access to senior leadership.
+Participants have shared that the cross-pollination fostered by the program has been valuable as has access to the leadership team.
 Participants have also shared that there have been learnings, especially around digital and work-life balance.
 Word of the program has spread, and there is a growing demand for the program.

 The company’s Head of People & Organization Development, North America, shared that the program almost didn’t happen: “We had planned the June launch before the COVID-19 pandemic.
 We debated whether or not to postpone the launch because we were concerned about the effectiveness of virtual mentoring.
 In the end, we decided that launching it made sense – that everything that supports our people should continue.”